jiatian333/Multimodal_Accessibility_Tool/backend/README.md

 - All computations use async true parallelism under the hood for maximum speed
 - Embedded metadata (travel time, origin, mode)
+- Performance mode enables fast computation (~20 seconds) of point isochrones for all train/tram/bus stations in Switzerland.
+This improved performance comes at the cost of slightly lower accuracy and reduced radius.
+It is crucial to note that normal network and point isochrones are completely monomodal trips, whereas performance point isochrones can contain public transport legs to reduce walking times in low accessibility areas.
+The concrete modes and stations are visualized accordingly in the frontend.

 ### 📍 Strategy Comparison